-- 5.1.3.
-Thermal Oxidizers (TO-1-TO-2).
-If the permittee utilizes a thermal oxidizer device, the permittee shall comply with the design and operating requirements below: - a.
-Vapors that are being controlled by the thermal oxidizers shall be routed to the thermal oxidizers at all times; - b.
-Thermal oxidizers shall be operated with a flame present at all times, as determined by the methods specified in permit condition 5.2.1; - c.
-Thermal oxidizers shall be operated according to the manufacturer's specifications for residence time and minimum combustion chamber temperature; - d.
-Thermal oxidizers shall be operated at all times when emissions are vented to them; - e.
-To ensure compliance with permit condition 5.1.3(d), the permittee shall monitor in accordance with section 5.2.1 of this permit. - f.
-Thermal oxidizers shall be designed for and operated with no visible emissions as determined by the methods specified in permit condition 5.3.1 except for periods not to exceed a total of 5 minutes during any 2 consecutive hours; and, g.
-The permittee shall monitor the thermal oxidizer(s) to ensure that they are operated and maintained in conformance with their designs.
+- 5.1.2.
+Thermal Oxidizer (T-Ox).
+The permittee shall comply with the design and operating requirements below: - a.
+The vapors/overheads from the flash tank (DFT) and still vent (DSV) shall be routed to the thermal oxidizer at all times; - b.
+Thermal oxidizer shall be operated with a flame present at all times, as determined by the methods specified in permit condition 5.2.1; - c.
+Thermal oxidizer shall be operated according to the manufacturer's specifications for residence time and minimum combustion chamber temperature of 1400°F; - d.
+Thermal oxidizer shall be operated at all times when emissions are vented to it; - e.
+To ensure compliance with permit condition 5.1.2(d), the permittee shall monitor in accordance with permit condition 5.2.1. - f.
+Thermal oxidizer shall be designed for and operated with no visible emissions as determined by the methods specified in permit condition 5.3.1 except for periods not to exceed a total of 5 minutes during any 2 consecutive hours; and, - Compliance with the above no visible emissions requirement shall demonstrate compliance with the opacity requirements of 45CSR§§6-4.3 & 4.4. - g.
+The permittee shall monitor the thermal oxidizer to ensure that it is operated and maintained in conformance with its design.